jtanner-msft/SEAtoPDX/README.md

 * Here’s a tip for you when speaking to the locals:

   Vancouver = Vancouver, British Columbia, ‘The Couve’ = Vancouver, Washington

+* Have you watched [Portlandia](http://www.imdb.com/title/tt1780441/) TV show?
+Check if out so you are ready for Portland

 ## Food
 _If I had to pick a deadly sin, it'd have to be be gluttony_
 * [Teardrop Cocktail Lounge](https://www.yelp.com/biz/teardrop-cocktail-lounge-portland?adjust_creative=bing&utm_campaign=yelp_feed&utm_medium=feed_v2&utm_source=bing)
 * If you ever see Carte Blanche open again go there!  http://www.carteblanchefoodcart.com/
+* SakéOne Brewery - to get sake by the growler

 ## Adventure
 _Because I probably have to fill time between eating and working_